Losant/losant-mqtt-python/README.rst

 =========================

 The `Losant <https://www.losant.com>`_ MQTT client provides a simple way for custom things to communicate with the Losant platform over MQTT.
+You can authenticate as a device, publish device state, and listen for device commands.

-The Losant MQTT client uses the `Paho MQTT Client <https://github.com/eclipse/paho.mqtt.python>`_ for all underlying communication.
+This client works with both Python 2.7 and 3.
+It uses `Paho MQTT Client <https://github.com/eclipse/paho.mqtt.python>`_ under the covers for the actual MQTT communication.

 Installation
 ------------

 The latest stable version is available in the Python Package Index (PyPi) and can be installed using

 ::